 If you’re looking to teach at a higher level then you will need to go for the CSIA level 2 which will allow you to teach up to an intermediate level.
 As your skiing progresses and you gain on snow experience you will then be in a position to go for Level 3 and 4 which are recognised internationally.

 What is CADS?

-CADS (Canadian Association for Disabled Skiing) is a national organization with 1130 members with a disability and 1900 able-bodied volunteers from all regions of Canada, committed to the idea that “SKIING AND SNOWBOARDING IS FUN FOR EVERYONE”.
+CADS (Canadian Adaptive Snowsports) is a national organization with 2100 members living with with disabilities and over 3000 able-bodied instructors & volunteers from all regions of Canada, committed to the idea that “To give people living with disabilities the opportunity to eliminate barriers that have prevented them in experiencing the Joy and Freedom of Snowsports”.
 The CADS organization has touched thousands of individuals, both on and off the slopes, in its 40 year history.